 The CFPB is now proposing to raise the reporting thresholds for closed-end mortgages to 50 or 100 loans per year and for open-end mortgages such as Home Equity Lines of Credit (HELOCs) to 500 loans per year.
 If adopted, the changes in reporting thresholds would exempt large swaths of the mortgage lending industry from the obligation to report HMDA data.

-In the filed comments, the New York Attorney General argued that these changes would render HMDA meaningless, completely undermining the very purpose of its existence.
+, the New York Attorney General argued that these changes would render HMDA meaningless, completely undermining the very purpose of its existence.
 The Attorney General also criticized the CFPB for reversing its prior position that such higher thresholds would impede the public and public officials’ ability to ensure that mortgage lending was being conducted in a non-discriminatory manner in their communities.
 The Attorney General also noted that it was premature for the CFPB to propose these changes before the public has had an opportunity to review the efficacy of the 2018 HMDA data.

 In addition to these substantive challenges to the CFPB’s proposed rule, the New York Attorney General also maintains that it violates the Administrative Procedure Act since it fails to take into the consideration the cost of the proposed rule on the states and it was issued prior to the 2018 HMDA data was published, preventing the public from a meaningful opportunity to comment.